MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-batch-policy-assignment.md

   - Microsoft Teams
 localization_priority: Normal
 search.appverid: MET150
-description: Learn how to use batch policy assignment to assign policies to your large sets of user sin your educational institution in bulk.
+description: Learn how to use batch policy assignment to assign policies to large sets of user in your educational institution in bulk.
 f1keywords:
 ---

-# Assign policies to large sets of users in your school in bulk
+# Assign policies to large sets of users in your school

 Do you need to give your students and educators access to different features in Microsoft Teams?
 You can quickly identify the users in your organization by license type and then assign them the appropriate policy.
 This tutorial shows you how to use [batch policy assignment](assign-policies.md#assign-a-policy-to-a-batch-of-users) to assign a meeting policy to users in bulk.

-Keep in mind that users automatically get the Global (Org-wide default) policy for a Teams policy type unless you create and assign a custom policy.
+Remember that in Teams, users automatically get the Global (Org-wide default) policy for a Teams policy type unless you create and assign a custom policy.
 Because the student population is often the largest set of users and they often receive the most restrictive settings, we recommend that you do the following:

-- Edit the Global (Org-wide default) policy to restrict capabilities for students.
+- Edit and use the Global (Org-wide default) policy to restrict capabilities for students.
-- Create a custom policy that allows core capabilities such as private chat and meeting scheduling and assign it to your staff and educators.
+- Create a custom policy that allows core capabilities such as private chat and meeting scheduling and assign the policy to your staff and educators.

-In this tutorial, students will get the Global meeting policy and we use PowerShell to assign a custom policy named EducatorMeetingPolicy to staff and educators in bulk.
+In this tutorial, students will get the Global meeting policy and we use PowerShell to assign a custom meeting policy named EducatorMeetingPolicy to staff and educators in bulk.
 We assume that you've edited the Global policy to tailor meeting settings for students and created a custom policy that defines the meeting experience for staff and educators.

 ![Screenshot of the Meeting policies page in the Teams admin center](media/edu-batch-policy-assignment.png)

+Follow these steps to assign a custom meeting policy to staff and educators in bulk.

 ## Connect to the Azure AD PowerShell for Graph module and the Teams PowerShell module

-To follow the steps in this article, you’ll need to install and connect to the Azure AD PowerShell for Graph module (to identify users by their assigned licenses) and the pre-release version of the Microsoft Teams PowerShell module (to assign the policies to those users).
+Before you perform the steps in this article, you’ll need to install and connect to the Azure AD PowerShell for Graph module (to identify users by their assigned licenses) and the pre-release version of the Microsoft Teams PowerShell module (to assign the policies to those users).

 ### Install and connect to the Azure AD PowerShell for Graph module